 Introduction

 Although BDOF is a very effective coding tool, the reduction of computational complexity should have been still encouraged.
 In the current VVC specification [1], the dynamic range of interpolated prediction value is 16-bit.
 Although the gradient values for deriving the optical flow are 16-bit precision, the processes defined four equations from 8-769 to 8-772 in subsection 8.5.6.4 are not 16-bit operations.
-Because the subtraction value between two 16-bit values is 17-bit.
+Because the subtraction value between two 16-bit values is 17-bit as shown in Fig. 1.
 In this contribution, the order of subtraction and shift is changed and firstly, the two prediction values is shifted to right respectively, and secondly, those two values are subtracted.
 Since the shift value is 6, the precision after the subtraction is 11-bit.
-Therefore, 16-bit operation is realized.
+Therefore, 16-bit operation is realized as shown in Fig. 2.
 The pixel or block based image processing by SIMD is very effective and a lot of parts on VTM software including BDOF are implemented by SIMD code.
 The number of parallel operations can be doubled if 16-bit operation instead of 32-bit operation by SIMD can be realized.
-As an experimental result, there is no loss and the reduction of computational complexity has been achieved.
+As an experimental result, there were a little gains or no losses and the reduction of computational complexity has been achieved.